 The ACSP Global Planning Educators Interest Group (GPEIG) will support student travel to the upcoming ACSP Annual Conference.

-- must be a graduate planning student enrolled at an ACSP member school during the 2016-17 academic year;
+- Must be a graduate planning student enrolled at an ACSP member school during the 2017-18 academic year;

-- You will be required to upload an up-to-date, one-page PDF vitae that includes the student’s research interests, projects, and list of previous papers presented and/or published.
+- You are required to upload an up-to-date, one-page PDF vitae that includes the student’s research interests, projects, and list of previous papers presented and/or published.

 - Enrique Silva, Lincoln Institute of Land Policy

 Past Award Winners

 - 2017 Jaehyeon Park, University of California at Los Angeles; Justin Stern, Harvard University; Hogeun Park, Michigan State University